Sports and race betting

 Sports betting and young people

 Young people feel enormous pressure to fit in.
-Like underage drinking and smoking, gambling may be a real problem.
+Like underage drinking and smoking, gambling can be a real problem.
 The ever-present promotion of sports betting can lead kids of all ages to believe that gambling is a normal part of sport and set them up for problems in the future.

-Is it possible to improve the odds?
+Can you improve the odds?

 Your knowledge may influence the outcomes of your sports and race betting to some extent.
 However, random events like margins and emotional involvement always play a part.
 It’s impossible to identify all the factors that will influence a race or a sports match.
 Weather, other horses’ or greyhounds’ form, injuries and accidents, illness … you can’t control the odds.